keithnoguchi/kube-on-air/README.md

 ## Topology

 Here is the topology I created on my air as a KVM/libvirt guests.
-[kube10] is the kubernetes master, while both [node20] and [node21] are the nodes.
+[kube10] template file is for the kubernetes master, while [node20] one is for the nodes.
 You can add more nodes as you wish, as long as you have enough cores on your host machine.

-[kube10]: files/etc/libvirt/qemu/kube10.xml
+[kube10]: templates/etc/libvirt/qemu/kube.xml.j2
-[node20]: files/etc/libvirt/qemu/node20.xml
+[node20]: templates/etc/libvirt/qemu/node.xml.j2
-[node21]: files/etc/libvirt/qemu/node21.xml

 ```
                      +----------+